 A House That Love Built—Even With a Border Wall in the Backyard

-El Paso is the biggest border city, straddling two cultures that unmistakable define the town and its people.
+El Paso, Texas, is the biggest U.S. border city, straddling two cultures that unmistakably define the town and its people.
 Sentences split between Spanish and English.
 The region’s signature dish is an egg and hotdog burrito.

 The border is rife with ugly conflict.
 A towering metal wall divides El Paso and her sister city, Ciudad Juárez.
 The Tornillo ICE detention center, just east of El Paso city limits, housed children taken from parents seeking asylum.
 The struggle to move drugs across the border here claims thousands of lives every year.